Jinlong-He/fml/deterministic_finite_automaton.md

 deterministic_finite_automaton
 operator!()
 ```
 Boolean negation operator.
-Returns the complement of this object.
+Returns the complementation of this object.

 ---
 ```